 As mentioned earlier, partnering with a midwife may improve your odds for a successful VBAC.
 Giving birth in a birthing center is an excellent and safe option.
 If you give birth at home, be sure you live within a 10-15 minute drive to a hospital in case a transfer is necessary.
 (As an FYI, it takes 16-17 minutes to deliver a baby by cesarean following a uterine rupture, in the rare event that one might occur.)

 If you don’t have access to midwifery, and you arrive in labor at a hospital that doesn’t support VBACs, know that you can refuse to consent to a surgical birth.
-It might sound extreme, but remember – they are not the ones recovering from this, you are.
+It might sound extreme, but remember—they are not the ones recovering from this, you are.
 Come armed with research and prepare to stand firm.
 You may have to sign a consent form to VBAC, but no one can force you to have surgery against your will.
-That would be a lawsuit waiting to happen (and, unfortunately, it has come to that in some situations).

-Hire an experienced doula for labor support!
+Hire an experienced doula for labor support.
 Be sure she’s attended several successful VBACs (the more, the better).
 Her encouragement, steadfastness and experience will be invaluable during your birth.
 Doulas also tend to help calm and empower partners to be active participants in labor.
-Even though I ended up having a third cesarean after planning for a VBAC, I will never forget the love and endless support from my doula.

 There’s something about putting your birth preferences down in black and white that’s very powerful.
 Create a plan with as many contingencies as you need, even preparing for a repeat, gentle cesarean.

 Eat healthy and exercise regularly

 This is going to reduce your odds for high blood pressure, gestational diabetes, edema, toxemia or preeclampsia.
 Any of these complications, particularly preeclampsia, can increase your risks for interventions and ultimately c-sections.